Food and Hypertension

 These video recipes can get you started on a path to tastier, and healthier dishes:

-Bean burgers or plant-based patties, instead of fatty cheeseburgers
+- Bean burgers or plant-based patties instead of cheeseburgers

 Please vote in our unscientific poll.
 All responses are anonymous.